rachelnadia/week-four/notes.md

 ## Reading Notes

-- digital reading involves more than jsut words on a page
+- digital reading involves more than just words on a page

 - includes sounds, objects, space